 Draped across the corrugated crumples from charming Maria Alm to Mulhbach, via the hamlets of Hinterthal and Dienten, lies 120 kilometers of perfect pottering on largely tree-lined slopes, handy for those can’t-see-the-end-of-my-nose, which-way-is-down days.

 Why?
-Old-school favorite with a facelift, new lift connections planned, off-piste paradise.
+Old-school favorite with a facelift, Michelin-starred restaurants, off-piste paradise.

-Those who did come -- Scandinavians, mostly -- were drawn by the fabled Gemsstock mountain, 2,961 meters of north-facing fun and an adventurous skier’s dream.
+Those who did come – Scandinavians, mostly – were drawn by the fabled Gemsstock mountain, 2,961 meters of north-facing fun and an adventurous skier’s dream.
 But a nearly $2 billion facelift by Egyptian property developer Samih Sawiris is well underway.

-Swanky hotels -- the Chedi Andermatt is the centerpiece -- chalets, apartments, a leisure center and golf course will nearly double the size of the town and bring it into the 21st century.
+Swanky hotels – the Chedi Andermatt is the centerpiece – chalets, apartments, and golf course have brought the town into the 21st century.
 There are even two Michelin-starred restaurants at 2,300 meters above sea level (7,546 feet).

 Linked by the Sport Train and the Cuolm da Vi gondola, the Andermatt-Sedrun and Disentis ski resorts offer 180 kilometers (112 miles) of pistes and 33 lifts.
 And the little red train up the hill – the Matterhorn Gotthard Bahn – is almost a selling point in itself.

 What else?
 Skiers can follow in the trails of Andermatt’s finest son and take the 4.3-kilometer run named after 1972 Olympic downhill champion Bernhard Russi from Gemsstock via the Gurschen glacier to the Gurschenalp, nearly 1,000 meters below.